 - Add the oxtail and bones.
 You can use any bones you like: chicken, pork or beef, with or without meat.
-Because I used chicken and turkey bones with some skin on, the fat ended up being quite runny.
-You can still use it for cooking but I binned it.
+Because I used chicken and turkey bones with some skin on, the fat layer was quite runny.
+You can still use it for cooking or discard.

 Oxtail is rich in gelatin and contains more fat.
 Although traditional bone broth is made just from bones, especially beef marrowbones, I found oxtail to give the best flavor to my broth.
 The advantage of using oxtail is that it will yield 3 superfoods: bone broth, tender oxtail meat and tallow.
 Tallow is great when used for cooking the same way as ghee or lard.

-- Add 8-10 cups of water or up to 2/3 of your pressure cooker, slow cooker or Dutch oven, vinegar or freshly squeezed lemon juice and bay leaves.
-Make sure you use the vinegar or lemon juice – this will help release more minerals into the broth.
+- Add 8-10 cups of water or up to about two thirds of your pressure cooker, slow cooker or Dutch oven, vinegar or freshly squeezed lemon juice and bay leaves.
+Make sure you use the vinegar or lemon juice.
+This will help release more minerals into the broth.

-- Add pink Himalayan salt (whole or powdered).
-While adding vinegar to bone broth helps release the gelatin and minerals from the bones, pink Himalayan rock salt adds extra minerals, including potassium!
+- Add salt, preferably pink Himalayan rock salt.
+Adding vinegar to bone broth helps release the gelatin and minerals from the bones, and pink Himalayan rock salt adds extra minerals, including potassium!